top of page

 East Pennsboro Township

-Fair Housing of Harrisburg
+Fair Housing Council of the Capital Region, Inc.

-Harrisburg Center for Peace and Justice
+Harrisburg Center for Peace & Justice

 Lower Allen Township